ilarbjorn/auditreport/README.md

-# auditreport
+# Auditreport
-My custom system report (runs daily).
+Audit report for localhost.
+Run it daily from crontab.